 As referenced above, the BB-301 Pilot Dosing Study in large animals was the first of twoCTA-enabling and IND-enabling studies conducted by Benitec.
-This study was carried out under the guidance of the scientific team at Benitec, with key elements of the study design and execution conducted in close collaboration with a team of leading experts in both medicine and surgery that have been deeply engaged in the treatment of OPMD patients for several decades.
+This study was carried out under the guidance of the scientific team at Benitec, with key elements of the design and execution of the study conducted in close collaboration with a team of experts in both medicine and surgery that have been deeply engaged in the treatment of OPMD patients for decades.
 The BB-301 Pilot Dosing Study and the GLP Toxicology and Biodistribution Study for BB-301 were conducted in canine subjects in order to:

-- · Support the validation and optimization of the newly designed route and method of BB-301 administration, - Confirm the efficiency of vector transduction and transgene expression in the key tissue compartments underlying the natural history of OPMD, - Confirm the optimal BB-301 doses in advance of initiation of human clinical studies, - Facilitate the observation of key toxicological data-points.
+- Support the validation and optimization of the newly designed route and method of BB-301 administration, - Confirm the efficiency of vector transduction and transgene expression in the key tissue compartments underlying the morbidity and mortality that comprises the natural history of OPMD, - Confirm the optimal BB-301 doses in advance of initiation of human clinical studies, - Facilitate the observation of key toxicological data-points.